Shopify/polaris/src/components/Tag/README.md

 ### Remove tag

-Use to allow merchants to add attributes to an object.
+Use to allow merchants to remove attributes from an object.

 ```jsx
 <Tag onRemove={() => {}}>Wholesale</Tag>